MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 > [!NOTE]
 > Quantinuum unrolls the entire circuit and calculates the cost on all code paths, whether they are conditionally executed or not.

 ## Integrated hybrid samples

-The following samples demonstrate the current feature set for integrated hybrid computing.
+The following samples can be found [Q# code samples](https://github.com/microsoft/qsharp/blob/main/samples/algorithms/). demonstrate the current feature set for integrated hybrid computing.

-> [!NOTE]
-> To troubleshoot issues with integrated hybrid programs, see [Troubleshooting integrated hybrid](xref:microsoft.quantum.hybrid.troubleshooting).

 ### GHZ state